+Change of possession:

+- Continuous play when whistles lead to a change in puck possession, the official will signal the attacking players to back off three metres.
+Once the attackers have moved back, play may resume as soon as the possession team has control of the puck. - Goaltender freezes the puck the official blows the whistle to indicate the attacking team backs off three metres and the defending team gets possession. - Puck shot out of play the offending team backs off three metres and the official gives the non-offending team a new puck. - Blue puck (4 oz) or black puck (6 oz).
+(BOTH ARE ACCEPTABLE) - Net size 2x3, 3x4, 4x6.
+(ALL ARE ACCEPTABLE)

+Penalties:

-- Face-offs to start each half. - Change of possession: - Continuous play when whistles lead to a change in puck possession, the official (or coach) will signal the attacking players to back off three metres.
-Once the attackers have moved back, play may resume as soon as the possession team has control of the puck. - Goaltender freezes the puck the official (or coach) blows the whistle to indicate the attacking team backs off three metres and the defending team gets possession. - Puck shot out of play the offending team backs off three metres and the official (or coach) gives the non-offending team a new puck. - Net size 2x3, 3x4, 4x6.
-(ALL ARE ACCEPTABLE) - Penalties: - Minor penalties are noted, with the official (or coach) briefly raising their arm to indicate a penalty will be assessed.
-At the conclusion of the shift, the official (or coach) notifies the team of the infraction and the number of the offending player. - If the offending team controls the puck, the official (or coach) blows the whistle and calls for a change of possession; the non-offending team is given a three-metre cushion. - The offending player will sit out the next shift, but the team will play even strength. - Should an infraction occur that would normally require a player to be ejected from the game (game misconduct, match penalty, gross misconduct), the player will be removed for the remainder of that game.
+- Minor penalties are noted, with the official briefly raising their arm to indicate a penalty will be assessed.
+At the conclusion of the shift, the official notifies the team of the infraction and the number of the offending player. - If the offending team controls the puck, the official blows the whistle and calls for a change of possession; the non-offending team is given a three-metre cushion. - The offending player will sit out the next shift, but the team will play even strength. - Should an infraction occur that would normally require a player to be ejected from the game (game misconduct, match penalty, gross misconduct), the player will be removed for the remainder of that game.
 Even under these circumstances, teams will not play shorthanded and no game incident report will be required.